MuminKhan/ten-tac-toe/README.md

 # ten-tac-toe

 ## About
 This is a simple Tic-Tac-Toe game meant to be played with a 10-key (numeric keyboard).
 In it's current form, it's merely a proof of concept to garner customer feedback.
-At this point, I've opted to encapsulate all game logic into a single .py file for ease of use.
-Further iterations on this game might re-organize the code into a more development friendly structure.

 ## Requirements
 `python` >= 3.6